Welsh Labour

+It has longest winning streak of any political party in the world and has been described as "by some distance the democratic world's most successful election-winning machine".

 History

 Origins (1890s to 1945)

-By the end of the 19th century most of Wales' adult male population were able to vote, they predominantly supported the Liberal Party partially due to the influence of the Nonconformist religious movement on Welsh society as well as the party's association with various other radical causes including improving the welfare of the working classes.
+By the end of the 19th century, most of Wales' adult male population were able to vote.
+They predominantly supported the Liberal Party partially due to the influence of the Nonconformist religious movement on Welsh society as well as the party's association with various other radical causes, including improving the welfare of the working classes.

-In 1893, the Independent Labour party was founded, it established branches in Wales, but did not initially gain mass appeal.
+In 1893, the Independent Labour party was founded; it established branches in Wales, but did not initially gain mass appeal.
 In 1900, the Labour Representation Committee was founded by socialist societies and trade unions, the organisation from which the Labour Party would evolve.
 Keir Hardie, the first leader of the Independent Labour Party, was elected as member for Merthyr Tydfil in 1900.
 When the National Union of Mineworkers affiliated to the party in 1908, their four sponsored Welsh MPs became Labour MPs.
-Over the next few years there was a steady rise in the number of Labour councillors and MPs in Wales.
+Over the next few years, there was a steady rise in the number of Labour councillors and MPs in Wales.
 Particularly after the First World War, an expanded electorate and the damage the conflict caused to the Liberals reputation contributed to a major shift in support towards Labour in industrial areas.
 In the 1922 general election, Labour won half the Welsh parliamentary seats.

-After 1922, Labour maintained consistent electoral dominance in Wales winning between 40% and 45% their at general elections for the rest of the interwar period.
-In 1931, when the Labour party collapsed to just 52 seats the 16 seats it won in the southern Welsh valleys constituted its largest regional stronghold anywhere in Britain.
-After difficult years in the 1920s and 30s, following World War II there was keen desire in Wales like elsewhere in the UK to avoid a return to the conditions of the interwar era and the Labour victory at the 1945 general election was strongly endorsed by the Welsh electorate.
+After 1922, Labour maintained consistent electoral dominance in Wales, winning between 40% and 45% at general elections for the rest of the interwar period.
+In 1931, when the Labour party collapsed to just 52 seats, the 16 seats it won in the southern Welsh valleys constituted its largest regional stronghold anywhere in Britain.
+After difficult years in the 1920s and '30s, following World War II there was keen desire in Wales like elsewhere in the UK to avoid a return to the conditions of the interwar era, and the Labour victory at the 1945 general election was strongly endorsed by the Welsh electorate.